overlookmotel/co-series-bluebird/README.md

 ## Usage

+This small module shims an asynchronous function to ensure it queues each execution after the the previous execution is complete.

+Exactly the same as [co-series](https://www.npmjs.com/package/co-series) but using [bluebird](https://www.npmjs.com/package/bluebird) rather than native JS promises.

+Please see documentation for [co-series](https://www.npmjs.com/package/co-series) for more details.

 ## Tests

 Run `npm run build` first, then `npm test` to run the tests.
 Use `npm run cover` to check coverage.